bmillham/starlink-graph/README.md

 Use <b>pip3</b> to install: pyGObject, pychairo, humanize, matplotlib
 # Optional
 The humanize module is used if installed.
 Install it with pip3 install humanize
+# Preperation
+Copy the exemple starlink-graph-default.ini to starlink-graph.ini and edit it to change billing_date to the start day of your billing cycle.
 # Running
 Just clone the git and run the script: python starlink-graph.py If you have the environment variable PYTHONPATH set to include the location of starlink-grpc-tools then